Argentina fails to reach breakthrough in debt mediator talks

 "No resolution of the impasse between the parties has been reached.
 Consistent with Judge Griesa’s direction of earlier this week in open Court, I anticipate that there will be further communications with the parties prior to the Default date (July 30)," Pollack said.

-Pollack said the holdout hedge funds, who bought Argentine notes on the cheap after the country's 2002 $100 billion default and spurned the terms of its 2005 and 2010 restructuring deals, were not present at the meeting.
+Pollack said the holdout hedge funds, who bought Argentine notes on the cheap after the country's 2002 $100 billion (58 billion pounds) default and spurned the terms of its 2005 and 2010 restructuring deals, were not present at the meeting.

 However he briefed them by telephone and they reiterated their "availability and willingness to meet with [him], and, indeed, with representatives of the Republic, at any time".